Cameronkumari/Data-jobs-/README.md

 <img width="800" alt="Screenshot 2024-09-26 at 12 50 44" src="https://github.com/user-attachments/assets/6f868d99-fc67-44fc-aa0a-9183760fe776">
 _Data Roles and their remote ratios, using the sum of the remote ratios for each role _
-**Insight 1:** It is significantly harder for a entry level/graduate candidate to land a remote job within Data.
+It is significantly harder for a entry level/graduate candidate to land a remote job within Data.
 This is due to remote jobs usually being reserved for Data engineers and Machine Learning engineers, jobs requiring years of experience.

+### Conclusion
+In summary, my analysis of the data job market for entry-level candidates reveals both promising opportunities as well as significant challenges.
+Whilst there are high-paying entry roles, such as Data Scientist and Data Science Consulatant, these positions are often competitive and mostly available in larger companies.

+It then becomes more difficult if the candidate prefers remote work, the data indicates that while 79% of available jobs may be remote, only about 12% of these will consider candidates with no formal experience.

 ### References
 Luke Barousse, _SQL Project Data Job Analysis_, 2024